A Fantastic Starbucks Customer Experience Story

 The sky is falling!
 The sky is falling!
 The web is dead!
 I guess all those business owners who’ve told me all these years that their customer doesn’t use the web were right.
 I really hate being wrong.
 It rarely happens.
 Yet here we are.
 What are we going to do?

 OCTOBER 16, 2012

 The Spin Sucks community is an interesting one.
 While the vision of the blog is to change the perception of the PR industry, we also talk a lot about marketing, advertising, search engine optimization, social media, and entrepreneurship.
-Because of that mixed bag of goodies, the readers come from all walks of life and are not all communications professionals. love that.
-Starting a Business.
-Do it.

 Seven Tips for Gaining Business from Speaking Engagements